You are here:

 The 28th September 2017 marks the 25th Anniversary of Ireland’s ratification of the UN Convention of the Rights of the Child.

 The Ombudsman for Children’s office is marking this significant milestone by inviting everyone to get involved and to celebrate ‘Children Now, Rights Now’.

 We want to create more awareness of children’s rights by revisiting the promise Ireland made to children and young people.

 We are encouraging all organisations who work with children to think about how they can make children’s rights real.

-We will be hosting a launch event on the 28th of September where 200 young people will tell 50 policy makers what life is like in Ireland today and what children’s rights mean to them.
+We hosted a launch event on the 28th of September where 200 young people will tell 50 policy makers what life is like in Ireland today and what children’s rights mean to them.